G-flat major

-G-flat major (or the key of G-flat) is a major scale based on G♭, consisting of the pitches G♭, A♭, B♭, C♭, D♭, E♭, and F. Its key signature has six flats.
+G-flat major is a major scale based on G♭, consisting of the pitches G♭, A♭, B♭, C♭, D♭, E♭, and F. Its key signature has six flats.

 Its relative minor is E-flat minor (or enharmonically D-sharp minor).
 Its parallel minor, G-flat minor, is usually replaced by F-sharp minor, since G-flat minor's two double-flats make it generally impractical to use.
-Its direct enharmonic equivalent, F-sharp major, contains the same number of sharps as the G-flat major key does flats.
+Its enharmonic equivalent, F-sharp major, contains six sharps.

 The G-flat major scale is:

+Changes needed for the melodic and harmonic versions of the scale are written in with accidentals as necessary.
+The G-flat harmonic major and melodic major scales are:

+Scale degree chords

+The scale degree chords of G-flat major are: